Sanju525/Flask_App/README.md

 ```shell
 mysql -u root -p
 ```
-Enter the password for your database
+Enter the password for your database.

 ### Database
 ```shell